 The development potential of this prime, central London location on the Thames riverside has attracted billions of pounds of private sector investment and an area-wide regeneration programme has begun to transform the district on an extraordinary scale.
 Over the next decade and beyond Nine Elms on the South Bank will fulfil its potential as a new residential and business district and reach the same high levels of population and employment density as its central London neighbours.

-The Northern line extension will cut travel times to the City to 12 minutes and to Leisure Square in 14.
+The Northern line extension will cut travel times to the City to 12 minutes and to Leicester Square in 14.
 Its location and improved transport connections will make Nine Elms on the South Bank one of the most accessible parts of London.